weiji14/zen3geo/docs/stacking.md

 ### Stack multi-channel time-series GeoTIFFs 🗓️

 Each {py:class}`pystac.Item` in a {py:class}`pystac.ItemCollection` represents
-a 🛰️ Sentinel-1 GRD image captured at a particular datetime ⌚.
+a 🛰️ Sentinel-1 RTC image captured at a particular datetime ⌚.
 Let's subset the data to just the mountain area, and stack 🥞 all the STAC items into a 4D time-series tensor using {py:class}`zen3geo.datapipes.StackSTACStacker` (functional name: `stack_stac_items`)!